spearwolf/doorkeeper/README.md

 ### Testing

-Run `npm test` for running all tests from [test/*](test) against a local in-memory database.
+Run `npm test` for running all tests from [test/*](test) against the local in-memory database.

-Using `npm run test:redis:run` will use docker-compose to run all tests against a dockerized redis instance.
+Using `npm run test:redis:run` will use *docker-compose* to run all tests against a dockerized redis instance.

 Or just use `npm run test:all` to run all tests against both environments (intended for ci).

 For development `npm run test:watch` is meant, which _only_ test against the in-memory database, but restarts the tests every time the sources have changed. very useful for development 😉

-> NOTE: at the moment we use _mocha_ as test runner and not _jest_ because _jest_ support for es6 imports is still experimental AND _jest_ runs incredibly slow in a docker context 😢
+> :point_right: NOTE: at the moment we use _mocha_ as test runner and not _jest_ because _jest_ support for native es6 imports is still experimental AND _jest_ runs incredibly slow in a docker context 😢

 ### Run a local server